aryanbhosale/omegle-location/README.md

 4. Paste the given JavaScript code in the `console` and press `enter`.
 5. Start a video/ voice chat and see the magic ;)

-## This is only for educational purposes and should not be misused against any individual/group.
+## This is only for educational purposes and should not be misused by any individual/group.